Introduction to JTextField in Java

 - JTextField(): These are the constructors that are responsible for the creation of the new TextField.

-- JTextField(int columns): As the name suggests, the parameter columns are used to represent the column numbers in a new empty TextField.
+- JTextField(int columns): As the name suggests, the parameter columns represent the column numbers in a new empty TextField.

-- JTextField(String text): The parameter string text is used to represent an initialized given string with a new empty text field.
+- JTextField(String text): The parameter string text represents an initialized given string with a new empty text field.

-- JTextField(String text, int columns): This is the constructor that is used to create an empty text field with the string provided along with the specified number of columns.
+- JTextField(String text, int columns): This constructor creates an empty text field with the provided string and the specified number of columns.

-- JTextField(Document doc, String text, int columns): This is used to make use of the given storage model along with the specified number of columns.
+- JTextField(Document doc, String text, int columns): This uses the given storage model and the specified number of columns.

 Methods of JTextField

-- setColumns(int n): As the name suggests, this method is used to set the specified number of columns within a text field.
+- setColumns(int n): As the name suggests, this method sets the specified number of columns within a text field.

-- setFont(Font f): This function is used to display and set the font of the text field displayed text.
+- setFont(Font f): This function displays and set the font of the text field displayed text.

-- addActionListener(ActionListener I): this method is used to set the action listener to the text field.
+- addActionListener(ActionListener I): This method sets the action listener to the text field.

-- Int getColumns(): This method is used to get the column numbers in the text field.
+- Int getColumns(): This method gets the column numbers in the text field.

 Making Use of Text Fields

-The main aim of a text field is to set a basic level of text control with which the user is able to enter a small text value.
-Whenever a text entry is confirmed by the user, which is usually done by pressing the Enter key, the text field can be seen firing an action event.
-If you are required to obtain multiple lines of inputs from the user it is advisable to make use of the text area.
+The main aim of a text field is to set a basic level of text control with which the user can enter a small text value.
+Whenever the user confirms a text entry, which is usually done by pressing the Enter key, the text field can be seen firing an action event.
+If you are required to obtain multiple lines of input from the user, it is advisable to use the text area.

-Let us see some code for the basic creation of the textfield and its usage.
+Let us see some code for the basic textfield creation and usage.

 public class TDemo extends JPanel implements ActionListener {